 |Femtocells||Up to 10 metres|

-Microcells are a type of small cells that are low-powered cellular base stations.
+Microcells are a type of small cell that are low-powered cellular base stations.
 They are the biggest of the small cells with a range of up to 2 kilometres.
 Microcells can add capacity and coverage to the existing mobile network alongside macrocells, picocells and femtocells.
-Due to the area they can cover, microcells can be a good solution for areas like large train stations and address temporary capacity needs for any sporting events, concerts, etc.
+Due to the area, they can cover, microcells can be a good solution for areas like large train stations and address temporary capacity needs for any sporting events, concerts, etc.

 Which cells are used for densely populated areas?

-In densely populated areas such as central London, with thousands of people per square kilometre, there is a massive demand on a mobile network to ensure that everyone can access the network, get enough bandwidth/bit rates, and have no coverage gaps.
-In urban areas, many users try to access the network simultaneously for voice calls, web browsing, video streaming etc. which increases the demand for network capacity.
+In densely populated areas such as central London, with thousands of people per square kilometre, there is a massive demand for a mobile network to ensure that everyone can access the network, get enough bandwidth/bit rates, and have no coverage gaps.
+In urban areas, many users try to access the network simultaneously for voice calls, web browsing, video streaming, etc., which increases the demand for network capacity.

 Here are some helpful downloads

-Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
-But sometimes, we need some extra support especially when preparing for a new job, or studying a new topic, or maybe just buying a new phone.
+Thank you for reading this post.
+I hope it helped you in developing a better understanding of cellular networks.
+Sometimes, we need extra support, especially when preparing for a new job, studying a new topic, or buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you:

 Students & fresh graduates: If you are just starting, the complexity of the cellular industry can be a bit overwhelming.
 But don’t worry, I have created this FREE ebook so you can familiarise yourself with the basics like 3G, 4G etc. As a next step, check out the latest edition of the same ebook with more details on 4G & 5G networks with diagrams.
-You can then read Mobile Networks Made Easy which explains the network nodes e.g. BTS, MSC, GGSN etc.
+You can then read Mobile Networks Made Easy, which explains the network nodes, e.g., BTS, MSC, GGSN etc.

 Professionals: If you are an experienced professional but new to mobile communications, it may seem hard to compete with someone who has a decade of experience in the cellular industry.
-But not everyone who works in this industry is always up to date on the bigger picture and challenges given how quickly the industry evolves.
-The bigger picture comes from experience which is why I’ve carefully put together a few slides to get you started in no time.
-So if work in sales, marketing, product, project or any other area of business where you need a high-level view, Introduction to Mobile Communications can give you a quick start.
-Also, here are some templates to help you prepare your own slides on product overview and product roadmap.
+But not everyone who works in this industry is always up to date on the bigger picture and the challenges considering how quickly the industry evolves.
+The bigger picture comes from experience, which is why I’ve carefully put together a few slides to get you started in no time.
+So if you work in sales, marketing, product, project or any other area of business where you need a high-level view, Introduction to Mobile Communications can give you a quick start.
+Also, here are some templates to help you prepare your own slides on the product overview and product roadmap.